clemsonacm/presentations/sources/autograding/abstract.md

 # Abstract: Automation in the Classroom

 The purpose of this talk is to introduce how instructors could approach the topic of using automation in the classroom.
-We will make a case for automation both from a student's and instructor's perspective.
+We will make a case for automation both from a student's and instructor's perspective by showing that automation can save time, encourage test driven development, and improve testing for knowledge.
+We will also address concerns regarding grading automation including accuracy, confidentiality, and security.
 Then we will get into detail about techniques and tools that can be used for classroom automation.
-Finally we will examine a case study in Automation.
-We will examine Dr. Jacob Sorber's work on the auto-grader that he has developed for his Operating Systems and Network Programming Courses and explain how it is implemented both technically as well as part of the classroom environment.
+Finally we will examine case studies of how automation has and can be implemented.
+We will examine how this has been done technically as well as part of the classroom environment by faculty members at the School of Computing.